Jacob Bernard-Docker

-Jacob Bernard-Docker (born June 30, 2000) is a Canadian professional ice hockey defenceman currently playing with the Belleville Senators in the American Hockey League (AHL) as a prospect to the Ottawa Senators of the National Hockey League (NHL).
-Bernard-Docker was drafted in the first round, 26th overall, by the Senators in the 2018 NHL Entry Draft.
+Jacob Bernard-Docker (born June 30, 2000) is a Canadian professional ice hockey defenceman for the Detroit Red Wings of the National Hockey League (NHL).
+Bernard-Docker was drafted in the first round, 26th overall, by the Ottawa Senators in the 2018 NHL entry draft.

 Early life

 Bernard-Docker was born on June 30, 2000, in Canmore, Alberta, Canada to parents Thomas and Rolanda Bernard-Docker.
 Although he was born and raised in Canmore, his family spent every summer in Pictou County to visit his grandparents.
 Bernard-Docker played peewee ice hockey with a AA team in Cochrane and a bantam AAA in Airdrie, Alberta before enrolling at the Edge School for Athletes with his two younger siblings.
 During this time, he was selected to participate in the 2010 Brick Invitational Super Novice Tournament.

 Playing career

 Amateur

-While serving as captain of the Airdrie Extreme bantam AAA team, Bernard-Docker was drafted in the fifth round, 98th overall, by the Swift Current Broncos of the Western Hockey League.
+While serving as captain of the Airdrie Extreme bantam AAA team, Bernard-Docker was drafted in the fifth round, 98th overall, by the Swift Current Broncos of the Western Hockey League's 2015 Bantam Draft.
 At the time of his selection, he had accumulated 20 points through 32 games.
-However, he chose to follow the Alberta Junior Hockey League (AJHL) route in order to maintain his collegiate eligibility.
+However, he chose to follow the Alberta Junior Hockey League (AJHL) route to maintain his American National Collegiate Athletic Association (NCAA) eligibility.
 Upon joining the Okotoks Oilers of the AJHL for the 2016–17 season, Bernard-Docker tallied seven goals and 15 assists through 54 games.
 During his rookie season with the Oilers, he participated in various health programs including Bell Let's Talk and the Royal Canadian Mounted Police's Drug Abuse Resistance Education program.
-In February 2017, Bernard-Docker committed to play for the University of North Dakota Fighting Hawks men's ice hockey team.
+In February 2017, Bernard-Docker committed to play college hockey for the University of North Dakota Fighting Hawks.

-Bernard-Docker returned to the Oilers for the 2017–18 season where he greatly improved offensively and received numerous awards including the CJHL's Top Defenceman and W.G.
-(Bill) Scott Memorial Trophy.
+Bernard-Docker returned to the Oilers for the 2017–18 season where he greatly improved offensively and received numerous awards including the CJHL's Top Defenceman and W. G. (Bill) Scott Memorial Trophy.
 Bernard-Docker scored 20 goals and added 21 assists for 41 points through 49 games in order to tie sixth in offensive production among all AJHL defencemen.
-Leading up to the 2018 NHL Entry Draft, Bernard-Docker was placed 33rd overall for North American skaters in the final NHL Central Scouting Bureau rankings.
-He was eventually drafted in the first round, 26th overall, by the Ottawa Senators, making him the highest drafted Okotoks Oilers player in team history.
+Leading up to the National Hockey League (NHL)'s 2018 entry draft, Bernard-Docker was placed 33rd overall for North American skaters in the final NHL Central Scouting Bureau rankings.
 Despite being drafted, Bernard-Docker stayed committed to the University of North Dakota.